elmcrest/pynopla/README.md

 quick and dirty Inopla cloud pbx api thing

 #### Why Async?
 Well, just because of the fun of it.
 And to learn asyncio, too.
+And it's energy efficient, and it's great and cool :)
 Another reason might be that it's handy to add arbitrary periodically events - or maybe act on external events from the Inopla api.